-The Melbourne Community Television Consortium Ltd is a not-for-profit public company limited by guarantee.
+Melbourne Community Television Consortium Ltd (ACN 104 562 076) is a not-for-profit public company limited by guarantee.
 It holds the community television licence allocated to serve the general community within the Greater Melbourne and Geelong licence area, and operates the television service broadcast as C31.

-The current version of the constitution can be viewed and downloaded here.
+The current version of the Community Television Codes of Practice can be downloaded here.

 Member organisations are focused on providing television access to a specific community of interest or a geographical region.
 They are required to be open, democratic organisations, which allow their members to produce programs and access airtime on C31, and have access to decision making bodies both within their own organisation and C31.